DevStump/sleeper-sheet/README.md

 3. **Load Your League Data**
-   - Click the "Refresh Data" button or run the refresh function
+   - Click the "Refresh Data" button or run the refresh function **You will need to authorize the Google Scripts to run when prompted for this to work**
    - Your leagues and roster data will automatically populate
    - The player database will be loaded automatically